Tiergarten/l2-orderbook-tops/README.md

 Python, Numpy, Cython, C++

+## Design decisions

-Makes use of libstdc::set to order L2 price levels on insertion for efficient querying.
+Makes use of libstdc++::set to order L2 price levels on insertion for efficient querying (red-black trees).

+Prices and order sizes are stored as unsigned integers for efficient storage in memory.
+The maximum value is 4,294,967,295 which means the maximum value of an order price in this implementation is $42,949,672.95 (*100) and the maximum value for an order size is 4,294,967.295 (*1000).

 ## Benchmarks